 Best Bottoms for Hiking: Shorts and Pants that Function and Make You Look Fabulous

 Whether you hike in shorts, pants, or convertibles, pants always seem to be a nightmare.
 It took several hours in a dressing room to find a pant that delivers function, fit and durability.
 Therefore, I only have two items for each listed here.
 Maybe one day, the pant goddesses will smite the outdoor industry to creating a more flattering look for females on the trail.
-Oh and I should mention I hate hiking in leggings, I’m not in yoga class.
+Oh and I should mention I hate hiking in leggings, I’m not in yoga class and I always feel colder in leggings.
 I want something with deep pockets that will actually keep me comfortable.
 If it’s your jam though, your options are endless and your price point lowers substantially.

 Best Hiking Shorts: PrAna Olivia Short ($59)